Schizotypal personality disorder: Prognosis

 People with StPD usually had symptoms of schizotypal personality disorder in childhood.
 Traits of StPD usually remain consistently present over time, although can fluctuate greatly in severity and stability.
 The two traits of StPD which are least likely to change are paranoia and abnormal experiences.
 DSM characterizes StPD as having nine major symptoms: ideas of reference, odd/magical beliefs, social anxiety, not having close friends, odd or eccentric behavior, odd speech, unusual perceptions, suspiciousness, schizo-obsessive behaviors and constricted affect.

 There may be gender differences in the symptomology of men and women with StPD.
 Women with the disorder might be more likely to have less severe cognitive deficits, and more severe social anxiety and magical thinking.
 Symptoms of depression in women with StPD have a more negative impact on cognitive functioning than in males diagnosed with StPD and depression.
 In males with the disorder, abstraction and verbal learning are more likely to be in deficit compared to women, who tend to be less vulnerable to verbal deficits.
+Despite the knowledge that LGBTQ+ people face barriers in accessing care, and that gender and sexual minorities are at higher risk of mental illness in general partially due to this and also due to societal discrimination, little research has been done on how StPD affects them differently in comparison to cisgender and heterosexual people.

 StPD tends to develop in adolescence and early adulthood, accompanied by a gradual decline in functioning and the increased development of StPD symptoms.
 Adolescents with StPD were more likely to have performance deficits, especially in arithmetic, and to display significantly lower levels of executive functioning, similar to autism spectrum disorder.
 Compared to those without StPD, adolescents with StPD spend more time socializing on the Internet, such as on forums, chat rooms and cooperative computer games, and spend less time socializing in-person.
 People with StPD are more likely to only have a high school education, to be unemployed, and to have significant functional impairment.

 Roughly 20-30% of those diagnosed with StPD will later develop schizophrenia.
 One study found that substance use is a risk factor.
 The same study found that older age presented a reduced risk, and that preexisting anxiety and depression disorders had protective effects.